 Students rotate through clinical placements in regional health-care settings.
-Memorial provides residences to CNS students.
-The centre’s strategic plan emphasizes a commitment to further develop its applied research program.
+The centre’s strategic plan emphasizes a commitment to develop its applied research program.

 The school has an active international program and works closely with nursing schools, community organizations and health ministries in other countries to help bolster their health-care systems.
 CNS has completed projects in Bolivia, Chile, Ethiopia, Nicaragua, Guatemala, Jamaica, Malawi and Paraguay.

-Outside the provincial capital of St. John’s, the separate College of the North Atlantic delivers the CNS practical nursing program in five communities where there is a need: Corner Brook, Clarenville, Carbonear, Happy Valley–Goose Bay, and Grand Falls–Windsor.
+Outside the provincial capital of St. John’s, the separate College of the North Atlantic delivers the CNS practical nursing program in five communities throughout Newfoundland and Labrador where there is a need: Corner Brook, Carbonear, Happy Valley—Goose Bay, Grand Falls—Windsor and Clarenville.